Nau mai haere mai ki Ngā Poutama Matawhenua

 - other practical local GIS workflows and approaches to project planning.

 *The demonstration section will be recorded, edited, and made publicly available for watching online.

 - These are virtual online wānanga.

-- Sessions are facilitated using the widely used Zoom app which needs to be downloaded and installed on your device prior to the wānanga.
+- Sessions are facilitated using Zoom which needs to be downloaded and installed on your device before the wānanga.

 - The sessions can be accessed on all computers, tablets or smartphones.